kimmeyh/spamfilter/0dev_prompts.md

 Next:
+@workspace 'memory-bank\config.json' 'memory-bank\development-standards.md' 'memory-bank\enhancement-second-pass-processing.md' 'memory-bank\memory-bank.json' 'rules.yaml' 'withOutlookRulesYAML.py'
+'rulesregex.yaml'
+In rulesregex.yaml please update all the current header, body, subject, and from strings to ensure they are regex compatible.
+No need to explain show a list of changes, just make the changes.

+Update to consider all Header, Body, Subject, From, lists strings to be regex patterns

+Template:
+@workspace 'memory-bank\config.json' 'memory-bank\development-standards.md' 'memory-bank\enhancement-second-pass-processing.md' 'memory-bank\memory-bank.json' 'rules.yaml' 'withOutlookRulesYAML.py'

+Any code that should be removed should be commented out and not deleted.
+Do not remove any commented out code.
 Update to consider all Header, Body, Subject, From, lists strings to be regex patterns

 create an optional YAML config files for all the major global variables.
 List:
 EMAIL_BULK_FOLDER_NAMES # list of folders - example ["Bulk Mail", "bulk"]